Mach (kernel): Mach

-Mach developed on Accent's IPC concepts, but made the system much more UNIX-like in nature, even able to run UNIX programs with little or no modification.
-To do this, Mach introduced the concept of a port, representing each endpoint of a two-way IPC.
-Ports had security and rights like files under UNIX, allowing a very UNIX-like model of protection to be applied to them.
-Additionally, Mach allowed any program to handle privileges that would normally be given to the operating system only, in order to allow user space programs to handle things like interacting with hardware.
+Mach developed on Accent's IPC concepts, but made the system much more UNIX-like in nature, making it possible to run UNIX programs with little or no modification.
+To do this, Mach introduced the port, representing each endpoint of a two-way IPC.
+Ports had a concept of permissions like files under UNIX, permitting a very UNIX-like model of protection to be applied to them.
+Additionally, Mach allowed any program to handle privileges that would normally be given to the operating system only, in order to permit user space programs to handle things such as controlling hardware.

 Under Mach, and like UNIX, the operating system again becomes primarily a collection of utilities.
 As with UNIX, Mach keeps the concept of a driver for handling the hardware.
 Therefore, all the drivers for the present hardware have to be included in the microkernel.
-Other architectures based on Hardware Abstraction Layer or exokernels could move the drivers out of the microkernel.
+Other architectures based on hardware abstraction layer or exokernels could move the drivers out of the microkernel.

 The main difference with UNIX is that instead of utilities handling files, they can handle any "task".
 More operating system code was moved out of the kernel and into user space, resulting in a much smaller kernel and the rise of the term microkernel.
 Unlike traditional systems, under Mach a process, or "task", can consist of a number of threads.
 While this is common in modern systems, Mach was the first system to define tasks and threads in this way.
-The kernel's job was reduced from essentially being the operating system to maintaining the "utilities" and scheduling their access to hardware.
+The kernel's job was reduced from essentially being the operating system to running the "utilities" and providing them access to the hardware.

 The existence of ports and the use of IPC is perhaps the most fundamental difference between Mach and traditional kernels.
 Under UNIX, calling the kernel consists of an operation named a system call or trap.
 The program uses a library to place data in a well known location in memory and then causes a fault, a type of error.
-When a system is first started, its kernel is set up to be the "handler" of all faults; thus, when a program causes a fault, the kernel takes over, examines the information passed to it, and then carries out the instructions.
+When a system is first started, its kernel is set up to be the "handler" of all faults; thus, when a program causes a fault, the kernel takes over, examines the information passed to it, then carries out the instructions.

 Under Mach, the IPC system was used for this role instead.
-In order to call system functionality, a program would ask the kernel for access to a port, then use the IPC system to send messages to that port.
+To call system functionality, a program would ask the kernel for access to a port, then use the IPC system to send messages to that port.
 Although sending a message requires a system call, just as a request for system functionality on other systems requires a system call, under Mach sending the message is pretty much all the kernel does; handling the actual request would be up to some other program.